emagiz/emdocs/mds/microlearning/crashcourse-platform-design-creating-a-message-definition.md

 ##### Theory

-## 3. Creating a message definiton
+## 3. Creating a message definition
 To create a message definition you navigate to the Design phase of eMagiz.
-Within the Design phase of eMagiz you will right mouse click on the integration where you want to add the message definition.
+Within the Design phase of eMagiz, you will right mouse click on the integration where you want to add the message definition.

-After you clicked several options are visible, depending on the integration type and transportmechanism.
+After you clicked several options are visible, depending on the integration type and transport mechanism.

-For instance, if you click on a synchronous flow the option you will select is "Go to the request systemmessage".
-For asynchronous this will be "Go to systemmessage".
+For instance, if you click on a synchronous flow the option you will select is "Go to the request system message".
+For asynchronous this will be "Go to system message".
 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-creating-a-messagedefinition--go-to-systemmessage.png"></p>

 ### 3.1 Create an entity
-When you start with the design of a new integration after clicking on the option "Go to systemmessage" eMagiz will load a empty overview.
+When you start with the design of a new integration after clicking on the option "Go to system message" eMagiz will load an empty overview.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-creating-a-messagedefinition--design-from-scratch-systemmessage.png"></p>

 If you have an existing file eMagiz will load the message definition that is now in place.

-In this overview you will have several options to complete your message defintion.
+In this overview, you will have several options to complete your message definition.
 Before you can use them, you have to click on "Start editing".
-This microlearning will focus on the option to manually add the systemmessage definition to the integration.
+This microlearning will focus on the option to manually add the system message definition to the integration.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-creating-a-messagedefinition--adding-a-entity.png"></p>